Daniel Irving

 • Experience

-Daniel is a Barrister in the firm’s Regulatory and Corporate Defence Team.
-He joined Birketts in November 2019 bringing a wealth of experience in a number of practice areas from over ten years at the Bar.
-He offers advice and representation in all areas of corporate and regulatory crime.
-He appears frequently in the Crown Court and his advisory practice covers the full breadth of regulatory work, with a particular emphasis on financial crime and Public Inquiries.
+Formerly a tenant at Blackfriars Chambers, London, Daniel was called to the Bar in 2007 and offers advice and representation in all areas of corporate and regulatory crime.
+He appears frequently in the Crown Court and his advisory practice covers the full breadth of regulatory work, with a particular emphasis on financial investigations.

-• Conducting criminal trials in the Crown Court including extensive experience handling vulnerable witnesses and defendants.
+• Conducting criminal trials in the Crown Court, including extensive experience handling vulnerable witnesses and defendants.

-• Acted for the government in relation to national security related civil litigation and previously instructed by the Government Legal Department, Foreign and Commonwealth Office, Home Office and Ministry of Defence.
+• Acted for the government in relation to national security related civil litigation and previously instructed by the Government Legal Department, Foreign and Commonwealth Office, Home Office and Ministry of Defence, including in closed material proceedings.

-Financial crime
+Financial Crime

 General crime